-- 4. (1) The Council must pay any monetary remuneration to which a staff member is entitled to him or her personally or deposit into his or her bank account or other financial institution on the last Friday of every calendar month or where the last day of a calendar month falls on a weekday, on that day, which ever day is the earliest. - (2) Each staff member must furnish the human resources department with his or her banking details.
+4. (1) The Council must pay a basic monthly salary to a staff member personally or deposit into his or her bank account or to other financial institution on the 25th of every calendar month or where the 25th falls on a weekend or public holiday then the last working day before the weekend or public holiday.

+(2) The staff member must furnish the human resources department with his or her banking details.

-- (3) On the termination of service of a staff member his or her final salary is paid at the end of the month in which such service was terminated as prescribed in subrule (1). - (4) The salaries of staff members are subject to incremental progression and as determined by the grading committee provided for in rule 3. - (5) The grading committee may determine and award rewards based on performance and such rewards are independent of salary structures or salary notches. - (6) A salary notch increase is not influenced by any additional qualifications obtained unless the staff member successfully applies for a higher position where such qualification is a prerequisite. - (7) The Council may, after five years of service of a staff member, adjust such staff member's salary on the salary structure. - (8) A salary increase must be made by an adjustment or an across the board adjustment that applies to all staff members. - (9) where a staff member is paid a salary of a higher scale or notch than he or she was graded for, the Council must adjust the salary to the correct scale or grade and the staff member and the Council must together agree on how the excess salary paid to such staff member may be paid back to the Council; and where a staff member is paid a salary of a lower scale or notch than he or she was graded for, the Council must adjust the salary to the correct scale or grade and such staff member must be paid back the arrears.
+(3) On the termination of service of a staff member, his or her final salary is paid at the end of the month, in which such service was terminated, as prescribed in subrule (1).

+(4) The salaries of staff members are subject to incremental progression and as determined by the grading committee provided for in rule 3.

+(5) The grading committee may determine and award rewards based on performance and such rewards are independent of salary structures or salary notches.

+(6) A salary notch increase is not influenced by any additional qualifications obtained, unless the staff member successfully applies for a higher position where such qualification is a prerequisite.

+(7) The Council may, after three years of service of a staff member adjust such staff member's salary on the salary structure.

+(8) A salary increase must be made by an adjustment or an across the board adjustment that applies to all staff members.

+(9) Where a staff member is paid a salary of a higher scale or notch than he or she was graded for, the Council must adjust the salary to the correct scale or grade and the staff member and the Council must together agree on how the excess salary paid to such staff member must be paid back to the Council, and where a staff member is paid a salary of a lower scale or notch than he or she was graded for, the Council must adjust the salary to the correct scale or grade and such staff member must be paid back the arrears.